mr-eggplant/SPA/README.md

 # Citation

-If our SPA method or the active self-bootstrapping learning scheme for versatile test-time adaptation is helpful in your research, please consider citing our paper:
+If the SPA method or our versatile fully test-time adaptation is helpful in your research, please consider citing our paper:

 ```
 @inproceedings{niu2025spa,